 Polyurethane finish comes in satin, matte, semi-gloss, and high-gloss sheens.
-Of these four sheens, the most common are satin and semi-gloss polyurethane finish.
+Of these four sheens, the most common are satin and semi-gloss.
 Both finishes are easy to achieve, maintain, and seal if necessary.
-But what’s the difference between both finishes?
+But what’s the difference between them?

-The difference between satin and semi-gloss polyurethane is the sheen.
-Satin polyurethane finish has a high level of flattening paste (or zinc oxide) in the paint coating which makes the satin finish has a low sheen.
-Semi-gloss polyurethane finish on the other hand has a low level of flattening paste (or zinc oxide) in the paint coating.
+The difference is that the satin polyurethane finish has a high level of flattening paste (or zinc oxide) which makes it has a low sheen.
+On the other hand, semi-gloss polyurethane has a low level of flattening paste (or zinc oxide), meaning it has more sheen.

 Satin finish due to its low sheen reflects less light, is dull, and is not shiny.
 Semi-gloss has a more lustrous appearance.
-Though not as shiny as high gloss polyurethane, semi-gloss is shinier than satin polyurethane.
+Though not as shiny as high gloss, but shinier than satin.

-Satin polyurethane has the third-highest sheen in the polyurethane family.
-Generally, polyurethane is a high-gloss finish but different requirements have made manufacturers produce polyurethane paint in sheens that are not too glossy.
-To reduce the sheen of polyurethane, manufacturers have included a flattening agent known as zinc oxide in the paint.
+Satin polyurethane has the third-highest sheen.
+Generally, polyurethane is a high-gloss finish but different requirements have made manufacturers produce it in sheens that are not too glossy.
+To reduce its sheen, manufacturers have included a flattening agent known as zinc oxide.

 The finish is less lustrous, meaning it doesn’t reflect and has a dull appearance.
-The ability to hide stains and imperfections also means that satin polyurethane has a relatively low maintenance.
+The ability to hide stains and imperfections also means that it has relatively low maintenance.

-Semi-gloss polyurethane finish has the second-highest sheen in the polyurethane family.
+Semi-gloss polyurethane finish has the second-highest sheen.
 This is because the finish has a low level of flattening agent (zinc oxide) in its formula and more luster (or sheen).
-This makes semi-gloss polyurethane have a bright sheen and show imperfections and damages.
+This makes it have a bright sheen that shows imperfections and damage.

 Semi-Gloss vs Satin Polyurethane

-Here is a table that shows the main differences between satin and semi-gloss polyurethane:
+Here is a table that shows the main differences between these two finishes:

 |Semi-gloss Polyurethane||Satin Polyurethane|